 Figure 2-4.
-Use the Camera Controls to control the camera perspective in the Scene Editor
+These are camera manipulation arrows to control the camera in the Edit Scene window

 Take a minute to familiarize yourself with the Scene Editor shown in Figure 2-5.
 The Scene Editor enables you to do the following: